apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 ### %proton::connection_engine

 `proton::connection_engine` dispatches events for a *single connection*.
-The subclass `proton::io::socket_engine` does socket-based IO.
-An application with a single connection is just like using `proton::container` except you attach your handler to a `proton::io::socket_engine` instead.
+The subclass `proton::io::socket::engine` does socket-based IO.
+An application with a single connection is just like using `proton::container` except you attach your handler to a `proton::io::socket::engine` instead.
 You can compare examples, such as
 \ref helloworld.cpp and \ref engine/helloworld.cpp.

 Now consider multiple connections. `proton::container` is easy to use